aws-quickstart/cdk-eks-blueprints/docs/addons/coredns.md

 ## Functionality

-Applies CoreDNS add-on to Amazon EKS cluster.
-CoreDNS is a flexible, extensible DNS server that can serve as the Kubernetes cluster DNS.
-The CoreDNS Pods provide name resolution for all Pods in the cluster.
-For more information about CoreDNS, see [ Using CoreDNS for Service Discovery](https://kubernetes.io/docs/tasks/administer-cluster/coredns/) in the Kubernetes documentation.
+Applies CoreDNS add-on to an Amazon EKS cluster.